Connect with us

 3. Emotional intelligence is worth more than your IQ.

-If you need confirmation of this, just look at Obama’s response in his tweet about the Charlottesville violence.
+If you need confirmation, just look at Obama’s response in his tweet about the Charlottesville violence.

 To be successful, you need a high level of emotional intelligence.

-You need to understand and tolerate the people around you – to interact, be seen, heard, understand, and be liked.
+You must understand and tolerate the surrounding people – to interact, be seen, heard, understood, and liked.

-This is especially applicable to start-ups looking to lure investors or when putting together a diverse team of thinkers who can spur your company to success.
+This applies to start-ups looking to lure investors or when putting together a diverse team of thinkers who can spur your company to success.

-Having emotional intelligence on your side helps you resolve situations and defuse conflict to get the best out of your team.
+Emotional intelligence helps you resolve situations and defuse conflict to get the best out of your team.

 Says Hopwood: